7 Types of Lead Generation Quizzes: The Ultimate Guide + AI Quiz Builder

 • Alignment of personal or organizational values with brand values

-• Emphasis on purpose and meaning behind decisions
+• Emphasis on the purpose and meaning behind decisions

 • Connection between values and business outcomes

-Value-based quizzes are particularly effective for attracting high-intent leads because they engage prospects at a deeper level than feature or benefit discussions.
+Value-based quizzes are particularly effective for attracting high-intent leads because they engage prospects more deeply than feature- or benefit-focused discussions.
 By addressing fundamental motivations, these quizzes attract prospects who are seeking more than just functional solutions—they want partnerships with aligned values.

 Examples of Values-Based Quizzes